National Council of Architectural Registration Boards: Education Alternatives

-Applicants then document two times the required hours of the Architectural Experience Program (AXP).
+Approved applicants then document two times the required hours of the Architectural Experience Program (AXP).

-To be eligible for the NCARB Certificate Portfolio option, applicants must have at least three years of continuous licensure for the last three consecutive years in any U.S. jurisdiction without disciplinary action, and any education other than a four-year, architecture-related degree.
-Applicants then create an online portfolio documenting past work experience in all areas of the NCARB Education Standard.
+To be eligible for the NCARB Certificate Portfolio option, applicants must have at least three years of continuous licensure for the last three consecutive years in any U.S. jurisdiction without disciplinary action, and any education other than a four-year degree, with significant coursework in architecture.
+Applicants then create an online portfolio documenting past work experience to satisfy areas of the NCARB Education Standard.

 Foreign Architect Path to Certification

-The Broadly Experienced Foreign Architect (BEFA) program has been phased out and is no longer available as a path to NCARB certification for foreign architects.
 Foreign architects who are registered and in good standing in a country outside of the United States or Canada can seek NCARB certification through the Foreign Architect Path to Certification.
-The program has the following requirements:
+The program has the following eligibility requirements: